edemaine/recursed-xls2lua/README.md

 the file corresponds to a room.
 (The room name is the sheet name.)
 Each sheet should be 20 columns wide and 15 rows high.

-Each cell in a sheet can be one of the following:
+Each cell in a sheet can be one of the following **objects**.
+Some objects (box, key, lock, chest, fan, generics) can be prefixed with `!` to make it global.
+In addition, multiple objects can be placed at the same location by separating them with commas or semicolons.
+(But note that the first seven types are tiles, not objects, so you can't have more than one at the same location.)

 Full name | Aliases       | Meaning             | Height
 --------- | -------       | -------             | ------